zer011b/fdtd3d/README.md

 # 0.02
 ```

+You can find some examples in `./Examples`.
 See [Input & Output](Docs/Input-Output.md) for details about load and save of files.

 # How to cite